Does Lion's Mane Actually Help Memory After 60? A Pharmacist Reviews the Evidence

 This study is notable because it used actual cognitive impairment patients — not just healthy volunteers — and showed a dose-response relationship over time.

-A randomized, double-blind trial at the University of Queensland gave 41 healthy adults lion’s mane extract or placebo for 28 days.
+A randomized, double-blind trial at Northumbria University gave 41 healthy adults 1.8g lion’s mane extract or placebo for 28 days.

 Results: